 The account for App Layering does not need all of the roles & permissions described in the article above.

-Open the firewall ports for Google Cloud Platform so the appliance can communicate with the Google Cloud.
+Open the firewall ports for Google Cloud so the appliance can communicate with the Google Cloud.

 Virtual machine requirements and settings

-Ensure that the virtual machine where you install the appliance on GCP is connected to a GCP virtual network.
+Ensure that the virtual machine where you install the appliance on Google Cloud is connected to a Google Cloud virtual network.

 The virtual machine that you use for the appliance must be configured as follows: